Bwardle01/Bellabeat-case-study/README.md

 1. Combined dailyAcitivy.csv and weightloginto.csv files to gather all data into one place.
 2. Checked and removed dupicates, NULL/missing values.
 Also cleaned up values to only have 1 decimal.
 3. Removed columns LoggedActivites, SedentaryActiveDistance, and TrackerDistance.
 These were removed due to either being not needed, duplicate values or all values were 0.
-   - Removed undeeded columns and values as well on the weightloginfo dataset.
+   - Removed unneeded columns and values as well on the weightloginfo dataset.